Essential FAQs for Internationally Trained Nurses Pursuing Careers in Aged Care

 Q: How does working in aged care benefit me?

 A: Working in aged care offers numerous benefits.
 You’ll have the opportunity to take on leadership roles, such as supervising teams and mentoring junior nurses.
 You’ll also work in a values-driven environment, providing compassionate, person-centred care.
 Additionally, aged care offers flexibility in working hours and opportunities for ongoing professional development through specialised training and education programs.
+Not to mention great salary packaging.

 Q: Will working in aged care limit my professional growth?